gnois/losty/README.md

 Losty = [*L*uaty](https://github.com/gnois/luaty) + [*O*penRe*sty*](http://openresty.org)

-Losty is a practical web framework running atop OpenResty with minimal dependencies.
+Losty is a practically simple web framework running atop OpenResty with minimal dependencies.

 It is similar with middleware based frameworks like Sinatra or Koa.js, but using Lua specific features and includes opinionated batteries, such as: